How to Choose Paint Colours for a Girl’s Room (baby, toddler or tween!)

 Tips for choosing paint colours with your kids for their bedroom…

-- Tell them that 3 of the walls will remain white/cream and they can put WHATEVER colour they want on their one feature wall (usually the wall that the bed is on).
+- Tell them that THREE of the walls will remain white/cream and they can put WHATEVER colour they want on their one feature wall (usually the wall that the bed is on).
 When they get bored of this colour (which they will) it’s an easy change.
 Consider Cloud White or a soft subtle gray as your main/neutral colour.

 A chair rail is basically a piece of trim, usually 3-5″ tall (1/2″ thick) that is placed horizontally around the room at approx 36″ from the floor.
-Choose a neutral/off white/light gray for the top portion of the walls and let the wee one choose the colour for the bottom (either their own choice or one of the ones you’ve narrowed down for them).
+Choose a neutral/off white/light gray for the top of the walls and let your wee one choose the colour for the bottom (either their own choice or one of the ones you’ve narrowed down for them).
 This works for a few reasons….

 - When they inevitably get bored with that months’ favourite colour you won’t even need a ladder to change it up.
 All it will take is a gallon of paint, a bottle of wine and an afternoon.

-- If lil’ Janey chooses Flaming Pink as her most fave colour, it won’t feel like you get punched in the face with colour every time you walk in the room as the colour will essentially be only on 1/3 of the wall space.
+- If lil Janey chooses Flaming Pink as her most fave colour, it won’t feel like you get punched in the face with colour every time you walk in the room as the colour will essentially be only on 1/3 of the wall space.